 Degrees and Certifications:

 I am so excited to welcome you to 6th Grade.
 I am looking forward to meeting you!
 I'd like to introduce myself.
-My name is Kelly Martyniak, and I began my career here in Elizabeth ten years ago as a Substitute teacher.
+My name is Kelly Martyniak, and I began my career here in Elizabeth thirteen years ago as a Substitute teacher.
 The last few years, I have been the 6th Grade/6th Grade Advanced Reading teacher and have thoroughly enjoyed teaching this grade level.

 Outside of teaching, I grew up in Northern California, and I am a graduate of Cal Berkeley.
-I enjoy many activities outside of school including: skiing, hiking, mountain biking, Hunter/Jumpers, dressage, and traveling.
+I enjoy many activities outside of school including: traveling, skiing, hiking, mountain biking, and riding Hunter/Jumpers.

-I have been married to my husband Steve for twenty eight years.
-He is a firefighter/driver engineer for Colorado Springs Fire Department.
-He loves to ski and fly fish.
+I have been married to my husband Steve for twenty nine years.
+He is a firefighter/driver engineer for the Colorado Springs Fire Department.
+He loves to ski, travel, and fly fish.

 I am most proud of being the mother of two incredible kids.
 My daughter, Shelby Tess, is a junior in nursing school completing her Bachelor in Nursing with a goal of becoming a pediatric oncology nurse.
 Shelby Tess enjoys traveling, skiing, mountain biking, and volunteering.
-My son, Hunter, just graduated college with a degree in Criminoloy and Cyber Security.
-Shelby Tess enjoys playing golf, skiing, mountain biking and volunteering.
-Hunter is an avid baseball player, who also loves skiing, golfing, and fly-fishing.
-He is starting EMT school in August to become a firefighter.
+My son, Hunter, just graduated college with a degree in Criminoloy and Cyber Security and is now a firefighter in Colorado Springs on a mitigation team.
+Hunter is an avid traveler, who also loves skiing and fly-fishing.

-I look forward to getting to know you this year and everything you are passionate about!
+I look forward to getting to know you this year and learning about everything you are passionate about!

 I like to stay in communication with all of our students and our parents/guardians via Google Classroom, Infinite Campus, and email.
 Those are the three best places for you to get information about what is going on in your child's reading class.
 I will be posting weekly news about our reading classes.
 Going forward, please refer to primarily the 6th Grade tab or the 6th Grade Advanced tab (depending on what class your child is enrolled in) in Google Classroom for more detailed information on what we are doing in your child's class.